katherinesalazar/clustering-project/README.md

 <br />

 **Hypothesis:**
-- $H$0 There is not a correlation between zestimate logerror with the following features: bathroomcnt, bedroomcnt and calculatedfinishedsquarefeet.
+- H0: There is not a correlation between zestimate logerror with the following features: bathroomcnt, bedroomcnt and calculatedfinishedsquarefeet.
-- $H$A There a correlation between between zestimate logerror with the following features: bathroomcnt, bedroomcnt and calculatedfinishedsquarefeet.
+- HA: There a correlation between between zestimate logerror with the following features: bathroomcnt, bedroomcnt and calculatedfinishedsquarefeet.

 # Data Dictionary